rafgraph/rollpkg/README.md

 - Watches for file changes and rebuilds when changes are detected.
 - Only creates `esm` and `cjs` development builds so the rebuilds are lightning quick.
 - Use `ctrl c` to exit watch mode.
-- Watch mode always exits `0` (non-error state) so you can chain commands in npm scripts, `rollpkg watch && npm run ...` (if watch mode didn't exit `0`, then `npm run ...` would never be executed).
-This is useful when using `npm link` for development so you can preform cleanup when exiting watch mode, for example `npm link && npm watch && npm unlink -g`, see [Package development with `npm link`](#package-development-with-npm-link) for more info.
+- Watch mode always exits `0` (non-error state) so you can chain commands in npm scripts, for example `rollpkg watch && npm run ...` (if watch mode didn't exit `0`, then `npm run ...` would never be executed).
+This is useful when using `npm link` for development so you can preform cleanup when exiting watch mode, for example `npm link && npm run watch && npm unlink -g`, see [Package development with `npm link`](#package-development-with-npm-link) for more info.

 ---